ezWeb-Solution/ezWeb_milestone_2/README.md

 Create Post | Smooth outcome | 26 June
-Uninstructed (Random) Tests | Edit Listing function not working (Intended, work in progress) | 26 June Uninstructed (Random) Tests | Edit description function was not being properly processed (Work in progress) | 26 June
+Uninstructed (Random) Tests | Edit Listing function not working (Intended, work in progress) | 26 June Uninstructed (Random) Tests | Edit description function was not being properly processed (Work in progress) | 26 June Full Test Flow | Cache of website had to be cleared server-side before updates could be reflected| 29 June Full Test Flow | Suggestion was made to make menu consistently appear instead of user having to make new prompts each time (Work in progress)| 29 June
+Full Test Flow | Photo sizes that were too big did not appear properly in the website's listings | 29 June Full Test Flow | User email and phone numbers were not checked for validity | 3 July

-*We have put in place a test flow and are planning to invite five testers to test our product between the following dates 29 June 2022 - 6 May 2022.
+*We have put in place a test flow and are planning to invite five testers to test our product between the following dates 29 June 2022 - 6 July 2022.
+Testers were invited to follow the following <a href="https://docs.google.com/document/d/1tOFN_HgKt18vInno4SUhX32b1R_6Hn2GOjgOjh1Qjpk/edit?usp=sharing">Test Flow</a>

 # Working Prototype
 Our Telegram bot has been set up to receive website creation requests, and capture url/description data which is sent to our database.
 On the backend, we will be able to retrive this data and generate a simple website on the given url.